laurasiviero/SkylineGenerator/README.md

 Description:

-The tool allows you to play tic tac toe on maya (python 2.7);
+The tool allows you to generate a randomic Skyline (python 2.7);
 Tool for Maya;
 License: MIT https://github.com/laurasiviero/SkylineGenerator/blob/main/LICENSE